-The Old Holly Springs-Apex Road interchange project, also known as "Access 540," is located between the US 1 interchange and the NC 55 Bypass interchange on the southern end of the Triangle Expressway.
-Funding for the project is included in the NCDOT State Transportation Improvement Plan (STIP) as project R-2635D.
-The project was partially funded with excess bond proceeds from the Triangle Expressway toll revenue bond sale.
-The interchange is included in the Capital Area Metropolitan Planning Organization (CAMPO) Long Range Transportation Plan.
-The purpose of Access 540 is to improve accessibility and north-south connectivity within southern Apex by providing a direct local link between the Triangle Expressway and Old Holly Springs-Apex Road.
+The Veridea Parkway interchange project, previously known as "Old Holly Springs-Apex Road Interchange" and "Access 540," is located between the US 1 interchange and the NC 55 Bypass interchange on the southern end of the Triangle Expressway.
+Funding for the project was included in the NCDOT State Transportation Improvement Plan (STIP) as project R-2635D.
+The interchange was also included in the Capital Area Metropolitan Planning Organization (CAMPO) Long Range Transportation Plan.
+The purpose of this interchange is to improve accessibility and north-south connectivity within southern Apex by providing a direct local link between the Triangle Expressway and Old Holly Springs-Apex Road.

 The design-build contract was awarded on June 26, 2015 to Blythe Construction, Inc. with a price proposal of \$18.4 million.
 Design and construction-related activities commenced in July 2015.
-In late 2015 extra work orders were finalized with Xerox State and Local Solutions, Inc., the toll systems integrator, to implement the new interchange loop toll zones and the modified mainline toll zones with the required tolling hardware.
-By the end of FY 2016, construction was approximately 25% complete.
-The project is anticipated to be open to traffic in early 2017.
+In late 2015, extra work orders were finalized with Xerox State and Local Solutions, Inc., the toll systems integrator, to implement the new interchange loop toll zones and the modified mainline toll zones with the required tolling hardware.
+In April 2017, the new ramps and loops at the interchange were opened to tolled traffic while work continued on other phases of the project.
+The project was deemed substantially complete on June 6, 2017.
+Remaining work includes closing out the project punch-list and landscaping, which are anticipated to be completed in October 2017 and March 2018 respectively.